At one point or another in our career life, we all run into someone who sucks the life out of being at work.

 Questions like, “How was your weekend?,” may normally get a response like, “Good.

-And you?”
 But, when dealing with a negative person, it can often turn into a play-by-play of how horrendous their weekend was.

 Instead, keep the interaction simple and short.